 With lumineers, the thin material enables us to bond them to the top of your teeth without any enamel removal.
 This means you can change your mind later down the road and decide to have them removed.
 Your natural teeth will not be changed in any way.

-First we’ll need you to come in for a consultation with Dr. John Shook so we can determine your eligibility for lumineers after assessing the condition and health of your teeth.
+First we’ll need you to come in for a consultation with our team so we can determine your eligibility for lumineers after assessing the condition and health of your teeth.

 Digital impressions will be taken of your teeth and sent to a dental lab that will fabricate your custom-made porcelain lumineers.
 In a few weeks, they will arrive at our dental office and you can return to have them bonded to your teeth.